arnaudrenaud/compeng-articles-cheatsheets-courses/articles/ways-to-improve-beginners/README.md

 - Test the risky parts first
 - Avoid persisting redundant data

+## Use automatic code formatting

+Even if you work alone, automatic formatting is a free time saver: you can write code faster, and will be able to read it more easily later.

+If you write JavaScript or TypeScript, install the Prettier extension for Visual Studio Code and enable "Format on save".
+That's all, you don't need a configuration file, but you can add one at the root of your project if you need to override the default rules.

 ## Look for error messages

 When the app _doesn't work_, look for an error message.
 This is especially true when your app is made of multiple services.

-Let's say your single-page web app relies on your API server.
-When something fails, here are three places you have to look for an error:
+Let's say your Next.js web app with server-side rendering relies on your back-end server.
+When something fails, here are four places you have to look for an error:

-- the browser console (uncaught error client-side)
+- the browser console (error on the client)
-- the server console (uncaught error server-side)
-- the server response body in the inspector's Network tab (incorrect request error, it should appear in the UI)
+- the server response body in the inspector's Network tab (invalid request error, it should appear in the UI)
+- the Next.js server console (error during SSR)
+- the back-end server console (error on the back end)

 ## Simplify your code until the bug goes away